-Culturally and linguistically diverse (CALD) is a broad term used to describe the many communities and people within the NWMPHN region who have diverse languages, ethnic backgrounds, nationalities, religions, health beliefs, social structures and customs such as food and dress which differ from the majority.
+Culturally and Linguistically Diverse (CALD) is a broad term used to describe the many communities and people within the NWMPHN region who have diverse languages, ethnic backgrounds, nationalities, religions, health beliefs, social structures and customs such as food and dress that differ from the majority.

 Victoria is Australia’s most culturally diverse state, and the NWMPHN region reflects this.
-In several local government areas (LGAs) in the NWMPHN area, over 40% of people speak a language other than English at home.
+In several Local Government Areas (LGAs) in the NWMPHN area, more than 40 per cent of people speak a language other than English at home.

 NWMPHN does targeted work with CALD communities to ensure health services and health professionals deliver culturally responsive and equitable services, and to address cultural and linguistic barriers to quality healthcare.

-NWMPHN has additional dedicated program areas to Aboriginal and Torres Strait Islander health, and refugee and asylum seeker health.
+NWMPHN has additional dedicated programs for Aboriginal and Torres Strait Islander and refugee and asylum seeker health.

 Patient health information in other languages

-Directory to free resources in over 90 languages other than English.
+Directory to free resources in more than 90 languages other than English.
 Search by language or topic, and create your own language identification chart.
 Funded by the State Government of Victoria.

 Translated health resources

 Health resources in multiple languages (US).